Brighton Palace Pier: 1891–1970

 The pier was an immediate success and quickly became one of the most popular landmarks in Brighton.
 By 1911, the reading rooms had been converted into a theatre.
 Both Stan Laurel and Charlie Chaplin performed at the pier to hone their comic skills early in their career, before migrating to the US and finding major commercial success in Hollywood.
 During World War I, the sea surrounding the pier was extensively mined to prevent enemy attacks.
-In the 1920s, the pier was widened, and a distinctive clock tower was added.
+In the 1920s, the pier was widened under the authority of the Brighton Marine Palace and Pier Order 1914, and a distinctive clock tower was added.

 During World War II, the pier was closed as a security precaution.
 A section of decking was removed in order to prevent access from an enemy landing.
 The pier regained its popularity after the war, and continued to run regular summer shows, including Tommy Trinder, Doris and Elsie Waters and Dick Emery.

 1970–2000

 The pier was listed at Grade II* on 20 August 1971.
 As of February 2001, it was one of 70 Grade II*-listed buildings and structures, and 1,218 listed buildings of all grades, in the city of Brighton and Hove.

 During a storm in 1973, a 70 lt barge moored at the pier's landing stage broke loose and began to damage the pier head, particularly the theatre.
 Despite fears that the pier would be destroyed, the storm eased and the barge was removed.
 The landing pier was demolished in 1975, and the damaged theatre was never used again, despite protests from the Theatres Trust.

 The pier was sold to the Noble Organisation in 1984.
 The theatre was removed two years later, on the understanding that it would be replaced; however a domed amusement arcade was put in place instead.
 Consequently, the seaward end of the pier was filled with fairground rides, including thrill rides, children's rides and roller coasters.
 Entertainment continued to be popular at the pier; the Spice Girls made an early live performance there in 1996 and returned the following year after achieving commercial success.

 On 13 August 1994, a bomb planted by the IRA near the pier was defused by a controlled explosion.
 A similar bomb by the same perpetrators had exploded in Bognor Regis on the same day.
 The bombing was intended to mark the 25th anniversary of the start of The Troubles.
 The pier was closed for several days owing to police investigation.